 CNK's lightweight kernel model is a good choice for the current set of BG/P HPC applications, providing low operating system (OS) noise and focusing on performance, scalability, and extensibility.
 However, today's HPC application space is beginning to scale out towards Exascale systems of truly global dimensions, spanning companies, institutions, and even countries.
-The restricted support for standardized application interfaces of light-weight kernels in general and CNK in particular renders porting the sprawling diversity of scalable applications to supercomputers more and more a bottleneck in the development path of HPC applications.
+The restricted support for standardized application interfaces of lightweight kernels in general and CNK in particular renders porting the sprawling diversity of scalable applications to supercomputers more and more a bottleneck in the development path of HPC applications.

-In this paper, we explore an alternative, hybrid OS design for BG/P: a μ -kernel-based virtual machine monitor (VMM).
-At the lowest layer, in kernel mode, we run a μ kernel that provides a small set of basic OS primitives for constructing customized HPC applications and services at user level.
+In this paper, we explore an alternative, hybrid OS design for BG/P: a $\mu$ -kernel-based virtual machine monitor (VMM).
+At the lowest layer, in kernel mode, we run a $\mu$ -kernel that provides a small set of basic OS primitives for constructing customized HPC applications and services at user level.
 We then construct a user-level VMM that fully virtualizes the BG/P platform and allows arbitrary Blue Gene OSes to run in virtualized compartments.
-In this paper, we focus on the virtualization layer of our OS architecture; the field of research on native application frameworks for μ -kernels has been rich [10, 17], and has even been explored for HPC systems [21]
+We finally demonstrate the benefits of a $\mu$ -kernel to native HPC application development, by constructing a native communication library that directly interfaces with BG/P's high-performance torus interconnect.

-The benefits of a μ -kernel-based VMM architecture are twofold: on the one hand, it provides compatibility to BG/P hardware, allowing programmers to ship the OS they require for their particular applications along, like a library.
-For instance, our VMM successfully virtualizes a Blue Gene version of Linux with support for Ethernet-based communication, allowing virtually any general-purpose Linux application or service to run on BG/P. On the other hand, our μ -kernel also resembles the light-weight kernel approach in that it reduces the amount of kernel functionality to basic resource management and communication.
-Those mechanisms are available to native applications running directly on top of the μ -kernel, and programmers can use them to customize their HPC applications for better efficiency and scalability, and to directly exploit the features of the tightlyinterconnected BG/P hardware.
-However, μ -kernel and VMM architectures also imply potential penalty to efficiency, as they increase kernel-user interaction and add another layer of indirection to the system software stack.
+The benefits of a $\mu$ -kernel-based VMM architecture are twofold: on the one hand, it provides compatibility to BG/P hardware, allowing programmers to ship the OS they require for their particular applications along, like a library.
+For instance, our VMM successfully virtualizes a Blue Gene version of Linux with support for Ethernetbased communication, allowing virtually any general-purpose Linux application or service to run on BG/P. On the other hand, our $\mu$ -kernel also resembles the light-weight kernel approach in that it reduces the amount of kernel functionality to basic resource management and communication.
+Those mechanisms are available to native applications running directly on top of the $\mu$ -kernel, and programmers can use them to customize their HPC applications for better efficiency and scalability, and to directly exploit the features of the tightly inter-connected BG/P hardware.
+However, $\mu$ -kernel and VMM architectures also imply a potential penalty to efficiency, as they increase kernel-user interaction and add another layer of indirection to the system software stack.
 Nevertheless, the need for standardized application interfaces is becoming more prevalent, and we expect our work to be an insightful step towards supporting such standardization on supercomputer platforms.

-1This research was mostly conducted by the authors while at IBM Watson Research Center, Yorktown Heights, NY.
+&lt;sup>1This research was mostly conducted by the authors while at IBM Watson Research Center, Yorktown Heights, NY.